 - For people who are in a lot of pain, some dentists may suggest injection therapy, where anesthesia is injected into the jaw and facial muscles to alleviate the pain.

 - TENS (transcutaneous electrical nerve stimulation) is a procedure that relaxes the joints in order to reduce pain.
 Radio wave therapy works to stimulate blood flow, which in turn reduces pain.
-Ultrasound has also been proven to be effective in reducing pain since is creates heat inside the joint.
+Ultrasound has also been proven to be effective in reducing pain since it creates heat inside the joint.

 - People who have severe cases of TMD may choose surgery to alleviate the problem.

-TMJ disorder can not only cause pain and discomfort during the day, it can also disrupt your sleep, and that can have a negative impact on your overall health.
+TMJ disorder can not only cause pain and discomfort during the day, but it can also disrupt your sleep, and that can have a negative impact on your overall health.
 If you believe that you may suffer from TMJ disorder, there’s no reason to continue living with chronic pain.
 Call a qualified dentist today.
 Most non-invasive treatment methods have proven to be very effective in reducing or eliminating the pain associated with this condition.